Factory reset: Examples

 Factory resets can be achieved in a variety of ways depending on the electronic device.
 For some devices, this could be done by going into the device's Service Menu.
 Other devices may require a complete re-installation of the software.
 The following section lists a few common electronic devices and how they can be reset to factory settings.

-Computer factory resets will restore the computer to the computer's original operating system and delete all of the user data stored on the computer.
-Microsoft's Windows 8 and Windows 10, and Apple's macOS have options for this.
+Computer factory resets will restore the computer to its original operating system and delete all of the user data stored on the computer.
+Microsoft's Windows 8, Windows 10 and Windows 11, and Apple's macOS have options for this.

 On Android devices, there is a factory data reset option in Settings that will appear to erase all of the device's data and reset all of its settings.
-This method is typically used when the device has a technical problem that cannot be fixed using other methods, or when the owner wants to remove all their personal data before selling, giving away, returning or disposing of the device.
-After performing a study, Avast! reported that the data is recoverable using forensics software that is fairly generic and publicly available.
+This method is typically used when the device has a technical problem that cannot be fixed using other methods, or when the owner wants to remove all their personal data before selling, giving away, returning, or disposing of the device.
+Factory Reset Protection (FRP) is a security feature implemented in Android devices starting from Android 5.1 Lollipop and later.
+Its purpose is to prevent unauthorized access to a device that has been lost, stolen, or reset to factory settings.
+If the user does not recall the Google account information, alternative methods such as FRP bypass are utilized to unlock the Android device.
+After performing a study, Avast reported that the data is recoverable using forensics software that is fairly generic and publicly available.
 On Samsung smartphones, a factory reset operation does not affect the Knox Flag.
 As such, it does not reset the device to its original factory settings and is not a way to return the device to a state compatible with the manufacturer's warranty.
 Data on the SIM card and the microSD card is not erased.

-Many other devices can be restored to factory settings, like televisions, GPS units or tablet computers.
+Other devices that can be restored to factory settings include televisions, GPS units, and tablet computers.

 Many electronic devices have a menu with tools and settings called the service menu, which commonly includes a tool that performs a factory reset.
 This tool is most common in devices with displays, such as television sets and computer monitors.
 These menus are usually accessed through a sequence of button presses.

 Game cartridges, particularly ones designed for Nintendo handhelds that maintain save data, may feature a factory reset option that can instantly delete all of such data from the cartridge, initiated either by selecting a particular setting in an options menu or by inputting a particular button combination during startup.